 A Skill Development tutorial involves a TA leading students through practice-based learning in order to hone a specific skill linked to the course learning objectives.

 As a central training program, the TATP does not offer discipline-specific skills-based training.
 Rather, TATP training in this category focuses on four key areas essential to supporting undergraduate learning across a wide range of disciplines.
-TATP training sessions in this category are divided into four different sub-categories: Critical Reading and Reflection; Critical Thinking; Supporting Student Writing and Problem Sets.
+TATP training sessions in this category are divided into four different sub-categories: Critical Reading and Reflection; Supporting Student Writing and Problem Sets.
 NOTE TO INSTRUCTORS: Although these sub-categories may reflect several of the skills that you would like students to learn through their tutorial experience, you should only select one of these skill development sessions if it is the primary activity in your course tutorial.

 Critical Reading and Reflection

 In this training session, we will discuss strategies to encourage students to engage in both critical reading and reflection.
 We will address the challenge of unprepared students through examining underlying barriers to successful reading in the undergraduate classroom.
 TAs in this session will explore concrete strategies for supporting reading both inside and outside the classroom, and discuss methods for integrating reading strategies that promote deep learning and comprehension throughout tutorials.